DataDog/documentation/content/en/getting_started/synthetics/browser_test.md

         An alert is triggered if your test fails for 0 minutes from any 3 of 13 locations
         ```

-        - If you want to be sure that a test execution is only considered a failure after two failed test runs, specify how many times you want your test to be re-run before being actually considered a failure:
+        - To ensure that a test execution is only considered a failure after two failed test runs, specify how many times you want your test to be re-run before being considered a failure:

         ```text
         Retry 1 time before location is marked as failed